Update from Family Court regarding Novel Coronavirus (COVID-19) Response Activities

 - It confirms that you want your hearing to move forward.
 The Working Papers Submission List is due by the reply deadline for the moving party (noon 3 court days prior), and the response deadline for the responding party (noon 5 court days prior).
 If you fail to file your submission list by the deadline, your hearing will not take place.
 It is suggested that the submission list be filed electronically to avoid processing delays.

 - It lets the Commissioner know what to read to prepare for the hearing.
 The Working Papers Submission List should list all documents that you want the court to consider.
-At a minimum, it must list your motion.
+At a minimum, it must list your motion and the Notice of Court Date.
 If the submission list does not list all required documents, such as the motion or Notice of Court Date, your hearing may not go forward.

 If you have filed multiple motions for one case, and have reserved a spot for each motion, you may file one submission list for all properly reserved motions.

 Effective for all hearings scheduled on the family law motions calendars, proposed orders must be submitted online through the Clerk's Office eFiling System via the "Proposed Orders (Family Law)" link.

 If you are the moving party (the person asking for the motion), submit your proposed order at least 14 calendar days prior to the hearing.
 If you are the responding party (the person responding to the motion), the proposed order is due 5 court days prior to the hearing.

 IMPORTANT!
 All afternoon family law motions will be heard via Zoom.
 Information about how to appear for your virtual hearing can be found in the left menu bar and here: Virtual Hearing Information.

 If you do not appear for your hearing, the hearing may be conducted without you or stricken.

 Oversetting the Calendar